github/rust-gems/crates/bpe/README.md

 ## Benchmarks

-We ran several benchmarks to compare performance of different encoders and a tiktoken implementation.
+We ran several benchmarks to compare performance of different encoders, and tiktoken and Huggingface tokenizers.
-For the tiktoken implementation we used [tiktoken-rs](https://crates.io/crates/tiktoken-rs) library, a wrapper around OpenAI's tiktoken implementation.
+We used [tiktoken-rs](https://crates.io/crates/tiktoken-rs), a wrapper around OpenAI's tiktoken implementation, and Huggingface's [tokenizers](https://crates.io/crates/tokenizers).
 Note that tiktoken does not run BPE on the full input text.
 Instead it splits it into large chunks using a regex and runs BPE on the individual chunks.
 We have not tried to see if that approach is compatible with our BPE implementation.